 Your child could be the next Jimi Hendrix, Eric Clapton, or Carlos Santana!
-Sign them up for guitar lessons today and get them on the road to stardom!
+Sign them up for guitar classes today and get them on the road to stardom!

 Our most popular music is centered around the guitar.
 As such, the guitar is one of the most popular instruments to learn!
 Many kids are eager to play the guitar as they want to be just like their favorite musicians.
 But when is your child ready to learn to play the guitar?
 Is it as “easy” as it looks to play the guitar?
 How can I help my child be successful?